“I want to talk of the past and the present and the future with you…”

 The stories that comprise Kwaidan have a narrator, although we do not meet him in the flesh until very late in the film.
 The first of the four, The Black Hair, was adapted from Lafcadio Hearn’s The Reconciliation and is set in Old Kyoto, where a samurai has been brought low in the world by the ruin of the lord whom he served.
 Unable to stand the humiliation associated with his loss of status, the samurai decides to strike out on his own.
 His wife pleads with him not to leave her, promising to work as hard as she must to support the two of them, so that her husband may maintain his dignity.
 The samurai cruelly spurns her, however, turning his back upon her and the life of poverty which she represents to him; he advises her to remarry as soon as he divorces her, as he intends to do.

 The samurai makes good on his promise / threat, securing a position in the retinue of the Governor of a distant province.
-However, he first marries the daughter of a wealthy and prominent family, in order to secure himself socially and financially, as well.
+He also marries the daughter of a wealthy and prominent family, in order to secure himself socially and financially as well.
 Her parents, glad to have their daughter married but concerned about her being taken so far from them, press her new husband for promises that he will care for and respect her, which he gives.

 But no sooner has he achieved his twin goals than the samurai begins to have second thoughts.
 Memories of his first wife begin to haunt him; their life together, which seemed to him so degrading such a short time ago, now holds a strange appeal.
 He thinks in particular of his wife’s love for him; her gentleness and patience; the joy with which she used to greet him.
 In particular he sees her at her loom and her spinning-wheel, where she worked to earn money for the two of them…